folksgl/chalice-cicd-app/README.md

 ```

 ## Development Flow
 The development flow for this repo can be split into two streams.
-Work on the CI/CD pipeline to deploy the application is found under the [pipeline](https://github.com/folksgl/chalice-cicd-app/pipeline) while the application code can be done in the [helloworld](https://github.com/folksgl/chalice-cicd-app/helloworld).
+Work on the CI/CD pipeline to deploy the application is found under the [pipeline](https://github.com/folksgl/chalice-cicd-app/pipeline) while the application code can be done in the [app directory](https://github.com/folksgl/chalice-cicd-app/app).

 ### Deploying the Chalice application
 All deployments require having the correct AWS CLI credentials in place.
 If you haven't already, install the AWS CLI and set up credentials to your account.